makersacademy/takeaway-challenge/README.md

 - Read the current order using .read
 - Place the order using .place(sum_of_money)
 - The order will only process if the sum_of_money equals the total price of the order
+- You will receive a text message confirming your order and delivery time

 Example
 -----